cjplatten/ce-auto-scaling-take-2/README.md

 You are the amazing cloud engineer that is going to sort this 😍

+## Pre-requisites

+- You have completed the [load balancing exercise](https://github.com/northcoders/ce-load-balancing-node-api)

+- You have completed the [AMI exercise](https://github.com/northcoders/ce-ami-image-creation)

 ## Instructions

 The instructions for this one will be less prescriptive.
 Instead we'll provide some pointers to AWS services and tools that can help you on your journey